Rosalie Mae Jones: Career

 While studying for her Master's degree at the University of Utah, Jones was hired by the Institute of American Indian Arts to produce what would become "Sipapu: A Drama of Authentic Dance and Chants of Indian America" which featured thirty Modern dancers and two hundred traditional dancers from the Institute of American Indian Arts in Santa Fe, New Mexico.
-Later, at Julliard, her studies involved working with fellow student Cordell Morsette and members of the Flandreau Indian High School in South Dakota to produce "The Gift of the Pipe" a re-telling of the story of White Buffalo Calf Woman.
+Later, at Juilliard, her studies involved working with fellow student Cordell Morsette and members of the Flandreau Indian High School in South Dakota to produce "The Gift of the Pipe" a re-telling of the story of White Buffalo Calf Woman.
 Jones founded the dance company Daystar: Contemporary Dance-Drama of Indian America in 1982.
 The company distinguished itself by developing modern dance performances featuring Native American stories and oral histories.
 Its stated mission is to encourage and train Native American talent in the performing arts, and to teach others to approach respectfully, the dance, music, and art of Native Americans."
 It was the first United States Modern dance company created with all-native performers.
 Jones considers choreographer Barry Lynn as one of her life-long mentors, and has also collaborated extensively with her partner Ned Bobkoff.
 In the early 1990s, she chaired the Institute of American Indian Arts Department of Performing Arts in Santa Fe.
 From 2005 to 2017 she taught in the Indigenous Studies program at Trent University in the area of Indigenous performance.

 Jones' style has been described as encompassing multiple styles that, while restaging Indigenous stories, also seeks to reclaim identities on a foundation of traditional culture while demonstrating a mastery of Western stage dance techniques.